Template Functions

 keys

-of all of the keys in one or more dict
+The keys function will return a list of all of the keys in one or more dict

 types.
 Since a dictionary is unordered, the keys will not be in a predictable order.

-They can be sorted with sortAlpha
+They can be sorted with sortAlpha.

 keys $myDict | sortAlpha